ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 == Changelog ==

+= 4.26 =
+* Dutch translation added.
+(Thanks to Peter Leenders)
+* The function '_load_scripts_codemirror' is improved.
+Removed an unnecessary call of constants.
+* The function '_load_scripts_admin' is improved.
+* The banner of Space X-Chimp, located on the settings page of the plugin, is updated.
+The image 'banner.png' is deleted.
+* Some texts are updated.
+* All translation files are updated.

 = 4.25 =
 * The code block that enqueue the CodeMirror library files is moved to a separate function '_load_scripts_codemirror' within the 'enqueue.php' file.